rnoeliab/WRF-GHG-Prepy/README.md

 - [prep_cpool_lpj.py](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/pys/prep_cpool_lpj.py),
 - [prep_T_ann.py](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/pys/prep_T_ann.py)

-These scripts are within the WRF-VPRM-Prepy code
+And, these scripts are within the WRF-VPRM-Prepy code

 ### 1.2.
 VPRM code

 Here, we first need to get some files ready:

 For CO2 fields, it is necessary to obtain EVI (daily, maximum and minimum), LSWI (daily, maximum and minimum) and vegetation fraction data.
 This data was obtained through preprocessing, by Theo.